ntwiles/ntwiles/README.md

 ![Image of Nathan's skills](http://nathanwiles.net/img/github-skills.png)

 **Hi, I'm Nathan.**
 I do full-stack web development and make games.
-I work mostly in C#, but I also love JavaScript.
+I love TypeScript and Rust.

-**What I'm Learning**
+**What I'm Workong On**
-- Rust
-- Vue.js
-- Linq
+I enjoy building my own versions of the tools programmers use every day in order to get a better understanding of how they work.
+Right now I'm building Nala, my own interpreted programming language, and also working on Nit, a simple Git clone.
+Both projects are written in Rust.

 **Get In Touch**